justinbaskaran/SwimmingTracking/README.md

       c) Strokes.

-3) To evaluate the above stastistics, I will be using a bar graph.
+3) To evaluate the above stastistics, I will be using a line graph.
 To track these three metrics over time (time is x, metric is Y).